rmo0/3ds-voice-chat/README.md

 ## Usage

 1. Put the built `3ds-VoiceChat.3gx` in the plugin folder on the 3DS SD card (e.g. `luma/plugins/<title ID>/`).
-2. After starting the game, enable "Connect" in the plugin’s "Voice Chat" menu and optionally set the send destination with "Set server IP".
+2. Set IP:Port (e.g. `127.0.0.1:4660` for same-PC, or your LAN IP for network).
+3. One instance: select **Host** (binds and waits for connection).
+4. Other instance: select **Connect** (connects to the host).
-3. Hold R and speak to send; the other side will hear it.
+5. When connected, hold R and speak to send; the other side will hear it.

 ## Troubleshooting

-- **CTRPF menu does not open after Init** — Try disabling "Connect" before opening the menu, or open the menu before enabling Connect.
+- **CTRPF menu does not open after Init** — Try disabling the connection before opening the menu, or open the menu before enabling Host/Connect.

-- **Same-PC connection (e.g. two Citra instances) stays "Waiting..."**
+- **Same-PC connection (e.g. two Citra instances)**
-  - Set different ports: Emulator A: My Port 4660, Server 127.0.0.1:4661; Emulator B: My Port 4661, Server 127.0.0.1:4660.
+  - Host: Set IP:Port to `127.0.0.1:4660` (or `0.0.0.0:4660`), then select Host.
+  - Connect: Set IP:Port to `127.0.0.1:4660`, then select Connect.
-  - If 127.0.0.1 does not work, try your PC's LAN IP (e.g. 192.168.1.x from `ipconfig`) instead of 127.0.0.1.
+  - If 127.0.0.1 does not work, try your PC's LAN IP (e.g. 192.168.1.x from `ipconfig`).

 ## Contributing